piyushpatel2005/weblogic-jms/README.md

 3. ObjectMessage (can be any Java serializable object)
 4. Bytes Message (array of bytes as payload)
 5. StreamMessage (Strings and primitives)

+We can set delivery mode, priorities and time to live for messages.
+There are 10 levels of priority ranging from 0 to 9.
+0 is the minimum priority.
+JMS tries to deliver higher-priority messages first but this is not guaranteed.
+Message Expiration time is called "TimeToLive" which is set in milliseconds.
+The default value is 0 which means it expires in 0 seconds.